 About SpringBoard Recovery

-All our programs are in Scottsdale, Arizona, and we have been treating citizens who were once prone to substance abuse.
-As a rehab/addiction center, our mission is to provide you therapy that works best for you.
+We are located in Scottsdale, Arizona, and we have been treating addicts for many years now.
+As an addiction recovery center center, our mission is to provide you therapy that works best for you.
 We will not force you to do anything.
 All of our programs are centered on the needs and preferences of the patient.

 If we sense that you are uncomfortable, we can take a break and ask you if you are ready to continue.
 We take no for an answer because yes is always the answer to the programs that we have for the patients.